ManuGithubSteam/Surface3ProArch/README.md

 If you want you can set the timeout also, standard is 15 minutes (900 seconds)

+Also make sure to set `sleep-inactive-ac-type` to `blank` and the timeout for AC action to 300.

+For some reason, this does also work when on battery and will blank the screen after some time..

 ### Sudo rules for powertop

 Edit the sudoers file with this (very end of the file!):

 `user ALL=NOPASSWD: /usr/bin/powertop, /bin/btmon`

-Now powertop and btmon should function without root password required.
+Now powertop and btmon should function without password required.

 ### Systemd Service